 Make sure to choose certified gluten-free oats to use in this recipe if you are on a gluten-free diet.

 Adding in the quarter cup (60 mL) of a fortified plant-based milk at the end of the cooking process helps to add to the creamy texture of the Fruity Quinoa Oat Bowl and also speeds up the cooling process.
-My children had varying responses to this morning breakfast meal.
-My toddler loved it immediately (even the version that was fully quinoa that only had raisins and didn’t have any oats or pears added!), but my five year old (who has had quinoa only in savory dishes before) took 3 tries before she accepted it into the weekly breakfast rotation.
+My children had varying responses to this morning breakfast meal because of the unique texture of quinoa.
+My 2 year old toddler loved it immediately (even the version that was fully quinoa that only had raisins and didn’t have any oats or pears added!), but my five year old (who has had quinoa only in savory dishes before) took 3 tries before she accepted it into the weekly breakfast rotation.
+Now she loves this dish for breakfast!
 It turned out that my eldest actually liked this Fruity Quinoa Oat Bowl cold (it has a creamy tapioca-like pudding texture) and she loved the addition of the ripened sweet pear cubes mixed into the cooked quinoa oats.
 However, this dish also works very well if other types of fresh fruits are used, such as a soft ripe banana (this can be mashed or cut up into small pieces), ripened diced peaches or cut ripened mango cubes.

 If you decide to freeze some of this quinoa oats porridge, it is best to freeze a portion without the fresh fruits added.
 Upon thawing, it also works best to heat up the quinoa oats porridge to enjoy it as a hot breakfast (with fresh fruit added) as the texture is affected slightly upon thawing and is not as appetizing eaten cold.